Skinny & Fit: The Ultimate Stack for Weight Management

 • Medullary thyroid cancer

 These risks require careful screening before administering treatment.
 This is essential, especially for patients with a relevant medical or family history.
-Tirzepatide may also pose risks like pancreatitis and injection site reactions.
+GLP-2 Tirz may also pose risks like pancreatitis and injection site reactions.

 These therapies are contraindicated in individuals with a history of medullary thyroid cancer or multiple endocrine neoplasia type 2 (MEN2).